-We are developing an inclusive, transparent and sustainable value chain of Andean Camelid Fibres by improving local livelihoods and sustainability.
-This is achieved by (i) promoting camelids fibres within the textile industry at regional and local level; and (ii) implementing sustainable business practices in the sourcing of these fibres while also strengthening community-based natural resource management.
+We are developing an inclusive, transparent, and sustainable value chain of Andean Camelid Fibres by improving local livelihoods and sustainability.
+This is achieved by promoting camelids fibers within the textile industry at a regional and local level and implementing sustainable business practices in the sourcing of these fibers while also strengthening community-based natural resource management.

 Advocating for a Sustainable Fashion and Textile Industry based on the Circular Economy:

 We work on a daily basis in advancing towards a systemic change in the fashion and textile industry, one based on circular economy strategies and practice, rather than on the traditional linear model.
 The basic concept of circularity implies a virtuous circle of production and consumption in which there is no waste.
 In the fashion industry, this means going beyond a simple garment, that is, thinking about products as a whole, analyzing their entire life cycle in order to reduce negative impacts on the social and environmental spheres.

 A circular fashion model is more than just recycling (recycling is usually considered the last resort within an industry or circular economy).
 That is why we believe that in the new paradigm, this concept becomes a fundamental pillar to move towards a sustainable fashion industry.

 Dialogues and Capacity-Building at a Regional and Global Level:

 In order to foster collaborative efforts and workstreams to advance sustainability in the global value chains of the fashion and textiles industry, we are constant participants in various international platforms such as the UN, WTO, WEF, and G20.
 Participating in many of these global dialogues offers a unique opportunity to organize events at the highest political forums as a crucial tool to promote our goals.
 Some of the specific workstreams include education, employment, local-global collaboration, infrastructure, financing, business, and human rights.